2023 Most Popular Ethnic, Culture & Gender Studies Bachelor's Degree Schools in Massachusetts

 Top 10 Most Popular Area, Ethnic, Culture, & Gender Studies Bachelor's Degree Schools

-Our analysis found Brandeis University to be the most popular school for area, ethnic, culture, and gender studies students who want to pursue a bachelor’s degree in Massachusetts.
-Brandeis is a moderately-sized private not-for-profit school located in the city of Waltham.
+Our 2023 rankings named Brandeis University the most popular school in Massachusetts for area, ethnic, culture, and gender studies students working on their bachelor’s degree.
+Brandeis is a moderately-sized private not-for-profit school located in the small city of Waltham.

 Women make up 62% of the area, ethnic, culture, and gender studies majors at the school.

-The in-demand bachelor’s degree programs at Smith College helped the school earn the #2 place on this year’s ranking of the most popular area, ethnic, culture, and gender studies schools in Massachusetts.
-Smith is a small private not-for-profit school located in the suburb of Northampton.
+A rank of #2 on this year’s list means Smith College is a great place for area, ethnic, culture, and gender studies students working on their bachelor’s degree.
+Smith is a small private not-for-profit school located in the large suburb of Northampton.

 Full Area, Ethnic, Culture, & Gender Studies at Smith College Report

 Out of the 30 schools in Massachusetts that were part of this year’s ranking, Wellesley College landed the # 3 spot on the list.
-Located in the suburb of Wellesley, Wellesley is a private not-for-profit college with a small student population.
+Located in the large suburb of Wellesley, Wellesley is a private not-for-profit school with a small student population.

 Women make up 69% of the area, ethnic, culture, and gender studies majors at the school.